-The results reported by UVA were compelling to UNL and they began investigating of how Helios TCS™ could benefit their central plant operations.
+The results reported by UVA were compelling, and UNL began investigating how the Helios TCS™ could benefit their central plant operations.

 UNL structured the M&V evaluation to include a high degree of qualitative and quantitative measures.
-While data-based measurement of the energy savings was the highest priority, closely considered also was how the new systems affected the workflow culture in the organization.
+While data-based measurement of the energy savings was the highest priority, also closely considered was how the new system affected the workflow culture in the organization.